Toloka/toloka-kit/README.md

 * Support for all common Toloka use cases: creating projects, adding pools, uploading tasks, and so on.
 * Toloka entities are represented as Python classes.
 You can use them instead of accessing the API using JSON representations.
 * There’s no need to validate JSON files and work with them directly.
-* Support of both synchronous and asynchronous usages.
+* Support of both synchronous and asynchronous (via async/await) executions.
-* Streaming support: send and receive data to Toloka in real time.
-It’s useful when you need to pass data between two related projects: one for data labeling, and another for its validation.
+* Streaming support: build complex pipelines which send and receive data in real time.
+For example, you can [pass data between two related projects](https://github.com/Toloka/toloka-kit/blob/main/examples/6.streaming_pipelines/streaming_pipelines.ipynb): one for data labeling, and another for its validation.
 * [AutoQuality](https://medium.com/toloka/automating-crowdsourcing-quality-control-ad057baf00fd) feature which automatically finds the best fitting quality control rules for your project.

 ## Prerequisites